kubernetes-retired/spartakus/README.md

 }
 ```

-Note the `generated_at` metadata field - this is populated by the volunteer (but is not required).
+Note the `timestamp` metadata field - this is populated by the volunteer (but is not required).
 The collector will add more fields to the record metadata when it is received:

 - `received_at`: unix timestamp at which the record was received (i.e. "1437174812")